This is the multi-page printable view of this section. Click here to print.

 Terraform

-Github Actions with Terraform Cloud could used to deploy the infrastructure:
+Github Actions with Terraform Cloud could used to deploy and undeploy the infrastructure:

 Gitops for Kubernetes